Privatized Banking: The Best Life Insurance Companies

 Your advisor should be skillful at working with clients like you, who have similar objectives.
-They should understand the ins and outs of the Privatized Banking Strategy, know how to design a high cash value policy, and be abundantly familiar with utilizing life insurance loans.
+They should understand the ins and outs of the Infinite Banking Concept, know how to design a high cash value policy, and be abundantly familiar with utilizing life insurance loans.

 #3) Relationship with Carrier